 Pennsylvania State University at State College has one of the best graduate degree programs for higher education.
 This school, which is headquartered in State College, Pennsylvania, confers the Master of Education in Higher Education.
 This school holds regional accreditation by the MSCHE.

 The MEd in Higher Education is a degree that focuses on teaching at the university level.
-For this reason, students may be required to do a graduate assistantship at Penn State; however, the school offers various options for completing this degree, and students can opt out of this requirement.
+For this reason, students may be required to do a graduate assistantship at Penn State.
 Students can also feel free to take some of their courses online through World Campus.
+All students will be required to complete 30 credit hours of coursework, which may include any one of the seven areas of emphasis that the school provides.
+Sample courses include:

 There are three completion options offered to students.
 The first is to obtain the degree completely online, with some residency requirements for orientation.
 The second is to take part in the MEd with Graduate Assistantship Program and Focus on Student Affairs, which does require students to work at the school.
 The third option is more flexible than the first two; this is because the first two options require full-time study and third allows students more flexibility in both their degree plan and in how long it takes them to complete the program.